The Burden That Travels With You

 Foreign Tax Credit (FTC): Allows you to offset US tax owed by the amount of Israeli tax you have already paid on the same income.
 For higher earners, this is often more beneficial than the FEIE - Israel's top tax rates can exceed US rates, meaning Israeli taxes paid can fully offset US liability.
 The FTC is generally more complex to calculate but more powerful for those earning above the FEIE threshold.

-The choice between FEIE and FTC is one of the most consequential tax decisions an American oleh makes.
-A US CPA with expatriate expertise should model both options for your specific income mix before you file.
+The choice between FEIE and FTC is one of the most consequential tax decisions an American oleh makes, and modeling both options against a specific income mix is how the better one becomes clear; expatriate-focused US CPAs and enrolled agents do this routinely.

 This is one of the most financially damaging traps for American olim.
 Israeli mutual funds (Karnot Nesek) and many Israeli ETFs are classified as Passive Foreign Investment Companies (PFICs) by the IRS.
 The US PFIC rules are punitive by design: